shkao/copilote/vocabulaire/README.md

 ## Prompt

 ```
-Please extract key and commonly used French vocabulary from the provided snapshots of textbooks or notes.
+Please extract key and commonly used French vocabulary from the provided snapshots.
-Organize the vocabulary into the following categories:
+Organize the vocabulary into the following categories and combine masculine and feminine in oneline (masculine/feminine):

 """
 1. Vocabulaire de base